joshuacc/prose-for-programmers/content/pages/home.md

 or as complex as justifying an entirely new architecture for a product.
 But in every case we write in order to achieve something.

-This book will teach you how to achieve those goals more effectively by communicating more clearly and more persuasively.
+This book will teach you how to achieve those goals more effectively with clearer, more persuasive writing.

 ## It is a work in progress